 But, when my son turned 10 I really want to get into introducing a more formal homeschool PE routine into our everyday life.

-Keep reading to discover our favorite PE ideas for homeschool.
+Keep reading to discover our favorite homeschool physical education resources.
 I promise it is easier than you think.

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**

 We have started to allow 30 minutes a day for physical fitness.
 Normally around lunchtime to do some form of exercise.
 These are some of our favorite activities:

 - Punching bag (he got this for Christmas a few years ago and he loves it!)

 - Bike ride